The automation of important aspects of scientific discovery will

 4) Developing intelligent agents for interactive discovery that explain new findings to scientists.

 An overview of the DISK framework can be seen in the image above, illustrating how the four main objectives are integrated.
 First, a user defines the hypothesis to test with the help of the interactive discovery agent, which helps to transform the hypothesis statements into a machine readable representation.
-If the hypothesis matches a line of inquiry, then the system will start searching for the appropriate data to test it, exploring open repositories like the TCGA.
+If the hypothesis matches a line of inquiry, then the system will start searching for the appropriate data to test it, exploring open repositories for each specific domain.

 When the data is found, the workflows in the line of inquiry are sent to the workflow system, where they are executed.
-The results of the execution are then stored in a Linked Data repository.
-Finally, the repository is explored by the metaworkflows associated with the line of inquiry to analyze the results of all the workflows and create a revision of the original hypothesis.
+The results of the execution are then stored in the DISK system and can be used for posterior analysis.
+Finally, the repository and previous results are explored by the metaworkflows associated with the line of inquiry to create a revision of the original hypothesis.